-Do you have depression or bipolar disorder?
+Do you have depression or the symptoms of trauma?

 I believe we are not our illness, that letting it “happen” is not an option.
 I believe that depression can be viewed as an opportunity to figure out what is causing our imbalance and to take steps to manage it.
 Together lets work through a comprehensive well-being plan to support your own healing.